 Jennifer has shown herself to be an accomplished music director as well as performer, having made her international conducting debut in St. Peter's Basilica in Vatican City in early 2014.
 She is currently the Artistic Director for the Reconciliation Singers Voices of Peace, a 16-voice a capella ensemble who donates 100% of their proceeds to underfunded charities nationwide. (www.rsvpchoir.org), as well as the recently appointed Music Director of the Rogue Music Project, a music collective formed to challenge current perceptions of opera through unpredictable, adventurous, and socially conscious performances.
 She has also acted as music director, vocal coach, and lead keyboardist to over 30 theater productions, notably including the world premiere of Max Understood, a musical aiming to raise autism awareness (produced by Paul Dresher and directed by David Schweizer), and the Bay Area premiere and adaption of Disney's Shakespeare in Love (Marin Theatre Co, directed by Jasson Minadakis).

 In keeping with her passion for collaboration, Jennifer has worked as Staff Accompanist at Sacramento City College, Cosumnes River College, CSU - Sacramento, Townsend Opera Players, and the Sacramento Children's Chorus, and continues to be called upon to accompany both vocalists and instrumentalists all over the state.

 When not performing, Jennifer enjoys working as a freelance session player with Fantasy Studios in Berkeley, as well as maintaining an accomplished private studio.
-Her students have been accepted on scholarship to collegiate music programs such as the Hartt School of Music, University of North Texas, University of Miami Frost School of Music, CSU Long Beach, CSU - Sacramento, William Jessup University and Cosumnes River College, and she is also serving as the newest piano faculty member at William Jessup University.
+Her students have been accepted on scholarship to collegiate music programs such as the Hartt School of Music, University of North Texas, University of Miami Frost School of Music, CSU Long Beach, CSU - Sacramento, William Jessup University and Cosumnes River College.
+She is also serving as the newest piano faculty member at William Jessup University.

 Jennifer is currently residing in California, and is based out of the SF Bay Area.